Yo, ho, ho, me hearties! Are you the descendant of one of North Carolina’s notorious pirates?

 ©2007 All Rights Reserved.

 Maybe one of Blackbeard’s crewmembers is in your family tree!
 Perhaps you descend from “Calico Jack” Rackham!
-If you have roots that go back to coastal North Carolina, it’s more likely than you may think.
+If you have roots that go back to coastal North Carolina, it’s more likely than you might think.

 It doesn’t stop there.
 A number of surnames associated with communities along the Carolina coast can be found in records of 18th century pirates.